To enemy seamen, Britain’s greatest naval victory might well have looked like it would start out as a catastrophic defeat.

 Nelson’s strategy was predicated on cutting off the more forward part of the allied fleet, then surrounding and annihilating the rest.
 In the age of the sail, it was incredibly difficult for ships to turn around with any speed, so by cutting in behind about a third of the French led forces, he would exclude them from the battle.

 The other advantage that would now pass to Nelson’s side was that once they bisected the enemy line, they could ‘cross the T’, and then unleash the full weight of their own broadsides on the front, or even better, the rear sides of the ships they were cutting across.

 According to the documentary Line of Fire, HMS Victory did just this at around 1 pm, cutting behind the Bucentaure and “raking” it, firing every gun as it passed, the shots smashing through the whole of the ship from the stern all the way to the bow.

-Duncan Anderson and Aryck Nusbacker of Sandhurst describe the carnage this would have caused:
+In the documentary, Duncan Anderson and Aryck Nusbacker of Sandhurst describe the carnage this would have caused: